rhys-steele/atempo/mcp-servers/README.md

 ### Auto-Configuration

-When using Steele CLI, the MCP configuration is automatically:
+When using Atempo CLI, the MCP configuration is automatically:
 1. Copied to your project's `ai/mcp-config.json`
 2. Set up with the correct paths
 3. Ready to import into Claude Code

 ## Docker Integration

-Both MCP servers are designed to work with the Docker environments created by Steele:
+Both MCP servers are designed to work with the Docker environments created by Atempo:

 - **Laravel**: Commands run inside the `app` container
 - **Django**: Commands run inside the `web` container